Skip to content

 Measurement

 A Measurement represents a single timing result: wall-clock time, CPU time, and optional metadata.
-The Timer creates one Measurement per block or function call.
+The Timer creates one Measurement per timed block, or one per call when you use the decorator to time function calls.
 You obtain it from the context manager (with Timer() as m) or from the decorator’s measurements deque.

 Attributes